top of page

 Setting and Historical Context

 From the San Mateo Historical Association, Tom Gaman obtained a copy of the original Plan map of San Mateo Park, dated 1903.
 Potential buyers were urged to come on the newly constructed train line from San Francisco and to purchase lots.
 Roads and islands had previously been laid out, and the San Mateo Park was sold off in a series of auctions.
 Lots near El Camino Real were developed first, while lots to the west were developed last.
 Home sites sold for less than $1000 at the time.
 The initial wave of construction at San Mateo Park occurred in the first decade of the century following the 1906 earthquake, when, presumably, many San Franciscans left the City.
 Along with nearby nurseryman, E.W.
 McLellan, and possibly a planner by the name of Bromfeld, John McLaren was hired as a landscape architect.
 It is very clear from the layout and the species selection that McLaren was very influential in the landscape design and plot layout process at San Mateo Park, although others certainly did the actual layout and planting work.
 McLellan raised, landscaped, planted and watered the trees under contract to the developers in 1903 and 1904.
 One of the early brochures (at the Historical Society) shows small trees on expansive lawns.
 One discussion talks of an unobstructed view of the bay.
-Today, 100 years later, those trees have grown, the vegetation has thickened and San Mateo Park is probably a different place than even its founders had ever imagined.
+Today, more than 120 years later, those trees have grown, the vegetation has thickened and San Mateo Park is probably a different place than even its founders had ever imagined.
 Recent aerial photographs of the area show the Park as a cluster of trees in an island of urban influence.

 bottom of page